GDQuest/website/content/tutorial/godot/2d/your-first-game/chapter/3-menu-pause-and-score.md

-+++
-title = "Menus, Pause, and Score" author = "nathan" date = "2020-06-22"
+---
+author: nathan
+date: "2020-06-22"
-description = "Now the game works, let's add the score, the interface, and give the player the ability to pause the game."
+description: Now the game works, let's add the score, the interface, and give the player the ability to pause the game.
+title: Menus, Pause, and Score
+type: video
+videoid: mjWwWIEyib8

-weight = 3
+weight: 3

-type = "video"
-videoid = "mjWwWIEyib8"
-+++
+---

 This third part focuses entirely on the user interface and gives the player the ability to pause the game, which you will need to do in pretty much every project.